 Away from the park, there is something rather calming about taking a stroll through the Grant Park neighborhood.
 Peek inside the Victorian mansion homes and get dreaming about which one you would buy if you had all the money in the world.

 The whole of the United States of America is seeing a massive boom in the number of craft brewing companies and Atlanta is no exception.
 Although many of the local craft beers are produced in the suburbs where innovators can access cheap rent, there are a number of ultra-trendy brew bars in Grant Park.
-Eventide Brewing and The Brass Tap are a good place to start.
+I suggest Eventide Brewing and The Brass Tap as a good place to start.

 Good For: Active Travelers, Couples, Culture Vultures, Families, Foodies, Like a Local Travelers, Mid-Budget Travelers, Luxury Travelers.